-(MSC--09H--)
+This required course is designed to expose students to a variety of topics in the areas of Physical Science, Life Science and Earth and Space Science.
+The Scientific Method is incorporated as students develop an understanding of the role of science in their surroundings.
+These topics include: elements, the Periodic Table, compounds, chemical formulas, static electricity, current, electric circuits, cell reproduction, reproduction in living organisms, and interactions within ecosystems.

+Science 9 & 10: Enriched

+(MSC--09H-- / MSC--10H--)

-The Science 9 Honours classes will be offered to students with high interest, creativity, and task commitment as well as above average achievement in this subject area; students must apply for Honours' classes.
-The purpose of the Honours class is to provide enrichment within and beyond the regular curriculum.
-Enrichment may include guest speakers, field trips, demonstrations, audiovisual materials, as well as other in and out of school experiences that may help expand the course materials for students.
-Honours students will be required to do more advanced and in-depth studies on certain topics.
-These might include: (a) written report or presentation on current events in science, (b) research paper, (c) an original experimental research project, (d) presentation of an original experimental research project, or (e) construction of a model or device.
+The Science 9 & 10 Enriched classes will be offered to students with high interest, creativity, and task commitment as well as above average achievement in science.
+The purpose of these classes is to provide enrichment within and beyond the regular curriculum.
+Enrichment may include guest speakers, field trips, demonstrations, audiovisual materials, as well as other in and out of school experiences that help expand the course materials for students.
+Students will be required to do more advanced and in-depth studies on certain topics at a much faster pace.
+These may include: (a) written report or presentation on current events in science, (b) research paper, (c) an original experimental research project, (d) presentation of an original experimental research project, or (e) construction of a model or device.

 Physical and Health Education

 At Spectrum Community School we are proud to offer a Physical and Health Education program that is both challenging and flexible enough to meet the needs and abilities of all of our students.
 From our required courses to our electives, students are able to participate in a wide range of electives over their four years at Spectrum.
 We encourage all students to stay involved in the Physical Education program.

 Courses Offered: